Mobile Homes

 The mobile home is permanently affixed to the land.
 There is no plan to ever relocate this mobile home.
 If the owner wants to sell the property, they would prefer to sell the land and the mobile home together on the deed without having to worry about the transfer of title on the mobile home.
 This is where the cancelling of a mobile home title comes into play.

-In order to cancel the title, the property/mobile home owner will need to complete a T-234 Mobile – Manufactured Home Certificate of Permanent Location.
+In order to cancel the title, the property/mobile home owner will need to complete a Mobile Manufactured Home Certificate of Permanent Location.
 Take the completed form along with the title to the Clerk of Court at 225 Green Street SE, Gainesville, GA 30501.
-Once the Clerk of Courts has filed and recorded the T-234, make an appointment with the Hall County Tax Commissioner’s office to bring the T-234 and the title in for cancellation.
+Once the Clerk of Courts has filed and recorded the Mobile Manufactured Home Certificate of Permanent Location, make an appointment with the Hall County Tax Commissioner’s office to bring the Mobile Manufactured Home Certificate of Permanent Location and the title in for cancellation.
 There is an $18.00 fee.
 The Hall County Tax Commissioner’s Office will then communicate with the Board of Assessors Office to notify them the mobile home needs to be recognized as real property going forward.
 As a result, mobile home and land will be billed on the same property tax statement.

 What If There Is No Title Available For The Mobile Home?